-We understand that a student’s financial aid award is a large piece of the decision process and are committed to doing our best to make your Northeastern experience affordable.
+We understand that a student’s financial aid offer is a large piece of the decision process and are committed to doing our best to make your Northeastern experience affordable.
 That’s why, as part of our unique Northeastern Promise, we’re dedicated to meeting each incoming domestic financial aid applicant’s full demonstrated need.

 At Northeastern, we believe in your future.
 We also believe that financing your education is a partnership that continues throughout your enrollment, not just for your first year.
 Our commitment is reflected in our unique Northeastern Promise, which enables you to plan for the entire cost of your degree.

-To view the status of your award, including any scholarship awards and accompanying guidelines, your financial aid offer, or notification detailing any missing documents, please log into your Application Status Check.
+To view the status of your financial aid, including any merit-based scholarships and accompanying guidelines, your financial aid offer, or notification detailing any missing documents, please log into your Application Status Check.